The Basic Fundamental Of networking

-Most people want to become an IT technician, but all they know about are hardware.
-Some start learning Linux Servers and some Windows Servers but everyone gets stuck at one point which they don’t consider as much important.
+Most people want to become an IT technician, but all they know about our hardware.
+Some start learning Linux Servers and some Windows Servers, but everyone gets stuck at one point, which they don’t consider as much important.
 And this is what I would be blogging about today.
 It’s all about clearing the fundamentals of networking.
 In short, I mean TCP/IP and other similar protocols.

 The Most Important Networking Protocols – TCP/IP

-Basics of home networking Now before I get on to the basics, let me ask you a simple question.
-Have you ever imagined as to how do computers talk to each other when sending messages via LAN, WAN or MAN?
-Understanding the way computers interact is very essential when becoming a network administrator.
-Networking Protocols are not only important for a System Admin, but also to developers who build applications related to servers using JAVA or Socket based programming like that of Python or bash.
+Before I get on to the basics of home networking, let me ask you a simple question.
+Have you ever imagined how do computers talk to each other when sending messages via LAN, WAN or MAN?
+Understanding the way computers interact is essential when becoming a network administrator.
+Networking Protocols are not only important for a System Admin but also to developers who build applications related to servers using JAVA or Socket based programming like that of Python or bash.

 The IP or the Internet Protocol defines the principals of the networking communication protocols.
 This IP protocol helps to relay multiple datagrams over network boundaries.
-The main function of the IP protocol is to provide routing functions to establish inter-networking connectivity to enable the internet.
-The primary task of the IP Protocol is to deliver packets from one host to another only depending upon the IP addresses present in the headers of the packets.
+The IP protocol’s main function is to provide routing functions to establish inter-networking connectivity to enable the internet.
+The IP Protocol’s primary task is to deliver packets from one host to another only depending upon the IP addresses present in the headers of the packets.

 So, let’s take a look at all of them as follows:-

 The Application layer is the topmost layer of the TCP and IP protocol suite in Networking.
 This specific layer transfers data along to computers from one end to another with the help of applications and processes that use transport layer protocols.
 These applications and processes carry specific instructions to execute a task and then communicate with the second layer that is the Transport Layer.
 Following are a few popular application layer protocols: